drongen/laravel4-languara-plugin/README.md

 $ php artisan languara:push
 </code></pre>

-to upload your content from your website to Languara.
+to upload your content from your app to Languara.